muchdogesec/file2txt/README.md

 It will generally markdown title tags (e.g. `#`, `##`, `###`), table, image tags, link tags, etc as the output is designed to closely match the styling of the input document.

 However, it is not always perfect.
 As a general rule, the cleaner the styling for input (i.e, report type structure is best -> interactive webpages worst) the better file2txt will handle the output.

+This does not apply to images (see embedded images).

 ## Support